Discover where to get innovative content marketing blog ideas that actually work and help your marketing to hit its

 Last week I was speaking with a marketing manager whose content machine had run into some roadblocks.
 When I say 'content machine', I mean his content strategy.
 And when I say 'run into some roadblocks', I mean ground to a halt.

 According to this person, it wasn't that he had run out of ideas.
 It was that his ideas weren't working.
-He meant this objectively; the content the teams were producing were well-researched, well-written, and promoted to their target buyers.
+He meant this objectively; the content his team was producing was well-researched, well-written, and promoted to their target buyers.

-I know how frustrating it can be trying to inspiration for editorial calendars, never mind content ideas that translate into tangible results.
-We're talking a combination of content marketing strategy and activity here.
+I know how frustrating it can be trying to inspiration for editorial calendars, never mind content ideas that make a lasting impact.

-In my experience, the solution to finding ideas for content that delivers is to leverage the insight of both the wider business and your sales and marketing technology.
+In my experience, the solution to finding content ideas that deliver is to leverage the insight of both the wider business and your sales and marketing technology.

 One of your first ports of call when looking for winning ideas to inform your content strategy should always be your sales team.

 Salespeople are absolute goldmines for content ideas — particularly those that will improve sales performance.
 Whether you end up speaking to sales people individually or in a group meeting, here’s how you can collect their thoughts and ideas quickly and effectively.

 Dive straight in.
 It’s likely that they’re struggling to fit the content you’re producing into their introductory and follow-up emails — or they might not even be aware of the content you’ve created.